 Value has multiple definitions, and does not always relate to monetary worth.
 In fact, “value” can also be defined as “relative worth, utility, or importance”, and an object that is “valuable” can be simply defined as “something that is desirable”.
 Although most people assume that the items of greatest monetary value will be the most sought after when they’ve passed away, most often it is the items of sentimental value that become the most desirable to your loved ones.

-This is a situation we see often at Morris, Hall and Kinghorn.
+This is a situation we see often at Morris Hall.
 In fact, a client recently shared such a situation with us when coming in to create an estate plan for his wife and children.
 Brian (name changed) and his siblings were very close and felt that they could resolve amongst themselves the division of their parents’ possessions.
 The parents had not created a Living Trust and, as such, there were no designations in place to determine how their assets were to be dispersed.
 The siblings found that dispersing the items of monetary value went surprising well and everyone was able to agree on the terms.
 After the major items were out of the way, the siblings met together in their parents’ former home to go through the items there and decide what items they each wanted.

 Things were going smoothly as the siblings laid claim on the various items that they wanted.
 However, no one foresaw what item would cause a huge dispute to break out…